 - Calcifies the pineal gland (affects sleep, hormone balance)

-Furthermore, fluoride accumulates in the body, and even low concentrations can cause long-term problems whose cause is often difficult to find.
+In addition, fluoride accumulates in the body, and even low concentrations can cause long-term problems whose cause is often difficult to find.

 Conclusion

-- Toothpaste Alternative – These are your options
+- Toothpaste Alternative – These Are Your Options

 - 5 Hacks for Healthy Teeth